HenSch90/SiD/Modul-F1_internationale_Studierende.md

 is:

-it1: (intpsyherkba): in meinem Heimatland
+it1: (intpsydeu): in Deutschland

 it2: (intpsyzeitdeu): zeitweise in Deutschland

-it3: (intpsyanddeu): dauerhaft in Deutschland
+it3: (intpsyherkba): in meinem Heimatland

+it4: (intpsyandl): in einem anderen Land

 st: